quietlychris/meadow/README.md

 ## Benchmarks
-Preliminary benchmark data is showing round-trip message times (publish-request-reply) on `locahost` using the `--release` compilation profile, on the README's `Coordinate` data (strongly-typed, 8 bytes) to be ~100 microseconds.
+Preliminary benchmark data is showing round-trip message times (publish-request-reply) on `locahost` using the `--release` compilation profile, on the README's `Coordinate` data (strongly-typed, 8 bytes) to be <50 microseconds.

-Additional benchmarking information can be found using `cargo run --release --example benchmark`.
+Statistical benchmarks on different data profiles can be run via [`criterion`](https://github.com/bheisler/criterion.rs) via `cargo bench`.

 ## Stability
 As mentioned above, this library should be considered *experimental*.
 While the goal is eventually to make this available at a level of maturity, stability, and reliability of other middlewares, `meadow` is not there yet.
 This library is being used as a dependency for robotics research, with interprocess communication focused on dozens of nodes on `localhost` or a few over a WLAN connection.
 While `meadow` can work for other use-cases, it has not been extensively tested in those areas.
 If you are using this library in other areas and come across issues or unexpected behavior, well-formatted bug reports or pull requests addressing those problems are welcomed.